AppliedMathematicsANU/diamorse/cygwin.md

     pip install matplotlib

 The script `plot_basins.py` in the `python/` directory has an option `-o` for writing the output to a file.
 The script   `plot_persistence.py` does not have such an option yet, as it is essentially just a template for writing custom scripts.
-The only change needed is the replace the line `plt.show()` at the end of the file with something like `plot.savefig("figure.png")`.
+The only change needed is to replace the line `plt.show()` at the end of the file with something like `plot.savefig("figure.png")`.